How to Make Bunny Paw Candy with Video

 - While the icing is wet, add the pink royal icing.

 - Here’s where things get interesting.
-If you look at the paws in the photo above you’ll see the pink icing color has bleed onto the white.
+If you look at the paws in the photo above you’ll see the pink icing color has bled onto the white.
 It didn’t matter if I let the white dry overnight or if I added the pink while the white was dry.
 They both bleed.

 Here’s my tip for you:

 - Don’t add the pink icing.
-I know it’s hard, but wait.
+I know it’s hard but wait.

-- If you add the pink to the bunny paw candy when your ready to make the cookies, your bunny paws will be perfect!
+- If you add the pink to the bunny paw candy when you’re ready to make the cookies, your bunny paws will be perfect!
 No bleeding issues here!
 We’re smarter than the average bag of royal icing!

 - Can you tell in the photo above which bunny paw candy is fresh?
 It’s not the wet on wet.
 Nor the ones where I added the icing after the white had dried for an hour.
 The ones that look good are the ones where I waited to add (and will continue to wait) to add the pink icing.